Common Agricultural Policy: Monitoring and evaluation

 The monitoring and evaluation processes draw on a range of indicators concerning financial execution, outputs, results and impact.

 Ex ante conditionalities

-Ex ante conditionalities (EACs) help to ensure that MS have set the right background conditions for spending funds effectively and efficiently through their programmes.
+Ex ante conditionalities (EACs) help to ensure that MS have set the right background conditions for spending funds effectively and efficiently through their program.

-Some EACs are "general" in the sense that they apply to all of the European Structural and Investment Funds (ESIFs).
+Some EACs are general in the sense that they apply to all of the European Structural and Investment Funds (ESIFs).